chore(model-api): cleanup after model-api migration

 This will build all the modules that make up the camunda BPM platform but will not perform any integration testing.
 After the build is completed, you will find the distributions under

-distro/tomcat/distro/target (Apache Tomcat 7 Distribution) distro/jbossas7/distro/target (JBoss AS 7 Distribution)
+distro/tomcat/distro/target (Apache Tomcat 7 Distribution) distro/wildfly/distro/target (WildFly AS Distribution)

 The integration testsuites are located under